 A bad jolt from hitting a curb or pothole can cause the front end of your vehicle to become misaligned or damage to your tires.
-If your vehicle seems to pull to one side, vibrate or shake when you're driving, the wheels may be out of alignment.
-Have a qualified technician at a reputable repair facility check the wheel alignment periodically.
+If your vehicle seems to pull to one side when you're driving, the wheels may be out of alignment.
+Have a qualified technician at a Ford or Lincoln/Mercury dealer check the wheel alignment periodically.

-Wheel misalignment in the front or the rear can cause uneven and rapid treadwear of your tires and should be corrected by a qualified technician at a reputable repair facility.
-Front wheel drive (FWD) vehicles, and those with independent front suspension require alignment of all four wheels
+Wheel misalignment in the front or the rear can cause uneven and rapid treadwear of your tires and should be corrected by a qualified technician at a Ford or Lincoln/Mercury dealer.
+Front wheel drive (FWD) vehicles, and those with an independent rear suspension require alignment of all four wheels.